Thaer-Maddah/dotfiles/README.md

 #======================================================

 This is my configuration files
-You can download it and use it.
+You can download and use it without warranty.
 Good Luck!